squidowl/halloy/book/src/configuration/themes/README.md

 theme = { light = ["ferra-light", "booberry-light"], dark = ["ferra", "booberry"] }
 ```

+## Configuration

 > ⚠️  `theme` is a root key, so it must be placed before every section.

-## `theme`
+### theme

 Specify the theme name(s) to use.
 The theme must correspond to a file in the `themes` folder of your Halloy configuration directory.
-For more details, see the [configuration overview](../README.md).
+For more details, see the [configuration overview](../../configuration.md).
 The default theme in Halloy is [Ferra](https://github.com/casperstorm/ferra/).

 When multiple themes are specified, Halloy will randomly select one each time the application starts.
 When a dynamic theme is used, Halloy will match the appearance of the OS.